-AGIL and ALL prepare financial statements under UK GAAP.
+AGIL prepares financial statements under UK GAAP.
 No consolidated financial statements are prepared for the group as AGL Group has taken advantage of the exemption from preparing consolidated financial statements, under Section 401 of Part 15 of the Companies Act 2006, as the results of the AGL group are consolidated in the financial statements of the ultimate parent undertaking Assurant, Inc., which are publicly available.

-Reference to "financial statements" below should be understood to refer to unaudited UK GAAP financial statements in respect of AGIL and ALL and to unaudited UK GAAP financial statements in respect of AGL Group.
+Reference to "financial statements" below should be understood to refer to unaudited UK GAAP financial statements in respect of AGL and to unaudited UK GAAP financial statements in respect of AGL Group.